ShawnAndrews/ConnectWithGamers/README.md

 ## Dependencies
 Apart from the included NPM packages, there are additional components and API's required to run this program without error.
-- Redis: This is required to save API calls to IGDB in memory.
-- MySQL Server: This is required to save Accounts, Authenticaiton Tokens, Chat Emotes, and Chatroom Messages.
+- MySQL Server: This is required to save Accounts, Authenticaiton Tokens, Chat Emotes, Chatroom messages, and Games.
-- IGDB: You are required to have an IGDB account with a valid API key present in the config file to perform API queries.
+- IGDB: You are required to have an IGDB account with a valid v3 API key present in the config file to perform API queries.
-- Imgur: You are required to have a valid Imgur API key.
-- Steam: No API key is required for the current application's requests.
-- SMTP: For account email verification you must set valid SMTP account credentials via the config property "smtp".
+- SMTP: For account recovery and email verification you must set valid SMTP account credentials via the config property "smtp".

 ## Migrations
 Setting up the database requires the following steps: